 Moreover, worldwide the amount of renewable capacity added from 2021 to 2026 is expected to be 50% higher than from 2015 to 2020, International Energy Agency research shows.

 Renewables, mainly solar and wind, are well-understood technologies and cheaper than fossil fuel equivalents in many regions.
-However, there are still significant challenges with connecting these generation sources to the grid due to intermittent demand and transmission capacity.
+However, there are still big challenges with connecting these generation sources to the grid due to intermittent demand and transmission capacity.

-Demand Forecasting & Matching
+Demand forecasting & matching

 The utility industry has spent over 100 years making generation follow/match the demand coming from customers in real time.
 When we electrify our primary machines, such as buildings and vehicles, we increase the amount of electricity we use by roughly three times.